PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 When working with data, numbers can get bit.
 Large lists can easily exceed thousands or millions of values which can become difficult to sort through and can slow down a machine in no time.
 Also, while some data sets can allow for duplicates, others need to use unique values only.
 In cases like these, using sets can be valuable.
-Even more than that, understanding the concepts behinds sets can unlock worlds of possibilities in using other, more complicated kinds of data structures and allow for larger, quicker programs that sort through data with ease.
+Even more than that, understanding the concepts behind sets can unlock worlds of possibilities in using other, more complicated kinds of data structures and allow for larger, quicker programs that sort through data with ease.
 This tutorial will cover **sets**, a data-organization technique called **hashing**, and the **efficiency** of sets and similar data structures.

 ## Why Use a Set?